7 Poop Textures and What They Reveal About Your Gut Health”:

 • Drink 8-10 glasses of water daily

-• Add probiotics and fermented foods
+• Include probiotics and fermented foods

-• Magnesium citrate or natural stool softeners
+• Consider magnesium citrate or natural stool softeners

-Type 2: Lumpy, Sausage-Like Stools
+Type 2: Lumpy, Sausage-Like:

 Possible Causes: